kauly/pmtiles-testing/README.md

 # Pmtiles testing

-Trying to load a pmtiles using react-map-gl and maplibre.
-So far no good.
+Loading a pmtiles using react-map-gl and maplibre.

 The tile is in the public folder but it's not possible to serve from there.
 I'm using `http-server` to server the tile.